<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=415988315425819&amp;ev=PageView&amp;noscript=1">

 The steamhead releases steam into the shower room.
 You install this device about a foot above the floor and away from the main seating area.

-The steam controls help you manage your steam shower session, including temperature settings and steam therapies including, AromaTherapy, ChromaTherapy, and MusicTherapy
+The steam controls help you manage your steam shower session, including temperature settings and steam therapies including AromaTherapy, ChromaTherapy, and MusicTherapy

-Comparing the Benefits of Steam Showers vs. Regular Showers
+What are the Benefits of Steam Showers vs. Regular Showers

 The following briefly compares the various benefits of traditional showers versus steam showers.